raspberrypilearning/motor-robot-buggy-scratch/en/step_9.md

 ## Scratch visual remote

-Hopefully, you can now access your Raspberry Pi remotely, with Real VNC.
+Hopefully, you can now access your Raspberry Pi remotely, with RealVNC.
 If you cannot, do not worry.
 You can still code your buggy robot with cables attached.

 From the motor/GPIO pin test codes in the third section in the example, you know that: